September 20, 2022

 As the trail got closer to the town, it cut between a cluster of homes.
 Then it transitioned from a dirt trail to a long series of wooden stairs.

-So, rather than walking down another insanely steep dirt or paved slope into a town, Charles, Renato, and I had the pleasure of descending down a display of wooden craftmanship for at least a half of a kilometer!
+So, rather than walking down another insanely steep dirt or paved slope into a town, Charles, Renato, and I had the pleasure of descending down a display of wooden craftsmanship for at least half a kilometer!
 I swear it saved all of our old knees from some serious pain, and I was so grateful to whoever decided to take the immense time (and effort) to build all those stairs here.

 Once our little pilgrim trio turned into Munitibar, we ran into Simon (the Englishman I’d sat next to at the cult coffee stand).
 I hadn’t seen him since the albergue in the old dairy farm two days ago.